 It’s common to have pain associated with cancer before you have a mastectomy.
-But not many people realize that you may also experience pain after having surgery.
-The surgery itself comes with pain, but there is also the possibility of nerve damage and other issues that cause post-mastectomy pain syndrome, or PMPS.
+But not many people realize that you may also experience persistent pain after having surgery.
+And this pain may be noticeably different from typical post-surgery pain.
+In cases like this, you may be dealing with post-mastectomy pain syndrome (PMPS).

 Unfortunately, PMPS affects as many as 20–40 percent of women who have had a mastectomy.
 Post-mastectomy pain syndrome may resolve itself after several months, but for up to half of women suffering from PMPS, it never goes away.
 Not all doctors and surgeons know about or understand PMPS.
 As such, it’s possible to not get the information you need about this syndrome before your surgery.

 There are several possible causes for PMPS, though no one has positively identified exactly what leads to it.
 The most common theory is that the mastectomy or even a lumpectomy causes damage to the intercostobrachial nerve in the chest wall.
 This nerve tissue goes from the outside edge of the breast to the underside of the arm, which is people usually feel PMPS pain.
 The formation of scar tissue around the nerves in this area can also cause neuropathic pain by repeatedly irritating the nerves in that area.

 In addition, the larger the tumor, being removed the likelier you are to get PMPS.
 Those who are younger are also at higher risk.
 Surgeries with a higher risk of nerve damage, such as lumps near the underarm, come with a higher risk of the post-mastectomy chronic pain.